zekroTJA/tokenToolsR/README.md

 #######################
 ```

-3. Use teh script to build:
+3. Use the script to build:
 ```
 $ bash build.sh
 ```